cerebral/cerebral/API.md

   });
 });
 ```
 You can map state to new state values.
 In this example we have an array of `visibleTodos`.
 This array will contain references to todos in the `todos` array.
-Whenever the changes are done to either arrays the callback will run and any components using the state will get the returned value.
+Whenever the changes are done to either arrays the callback will run and any components using the state will update with the new value.

 ### toJS
 ```js
 let todo = cerebral.get('todos', 0);